thiefik/calctests/README.md

 ```

 ## Running
-To run all tests you need to triger run task from gradle.
+To run all tests you need to triger task 'test' from gradle.
 ```
 ./gradlew test
 ```